 Insurance policy assesses the volume of risk and also anticipates the various causes of it.
 It evaluates the amount for insurance coverage and the premium payment amounts on a risk value basis.
 It safeguards against unforeseen events and consequential loss.

-Above were the primary functions of an insurance coverage policy.
-Apart from these, it also performs secondary functions that we discuss below:
+Above were the primary benefits of an insurance coverage policy.
+Apart from the above, it also has some additional benefits and secondary functions that it performs such as the ones mentioned below:

 1. Capital Generation

 The fund generated from the various premiums acts as a pooled investment for the insurance company.
 The insurers invest this lump sum into money market instruments.
 For instance, in stocks, mutual funds, and other productive channels.
 This helps in generating income and profit for the business.
 It guards against the loss of capital for the company.

 Insurance policies mobilize domestic savings into providing financial stability.
 It also directs towards loss mitigation due to damage or destruction for the insured community.
 It not only equivalently spreads the risks but also promotes trade and commerce by utilizing the fund.

 Insurance policies help inculcate saving habits among individuals.
 They keep a portion of income to pay premiums that will act as a guard for unknown future predicaments.
 Many insurance plans come as insurance-cum-savings or insurance-cum-investment schemes.
 This further encourages people to save and invest.

 Insurance policies can cover up medical expenses, vehicle damage, loss in business or accidents while traveling, etc. Life Insurance and General Insurance are the two major types of insurance coverage.
 General Insurance can further be classified into sub-categories that clubs in various types of policies.
 These are: